MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/manage-SharePoint-documents-sales-professional.md

 1. Go to the record you want to create the document for, and select the **Documents** tab.

-2. Navigate to the document location and folder where you want to create this new document.
+2. Navigate to the location where you want to create this new document.

-3. Select **New**, and then choose a document type such as Microsoft Word, Microsoft Excel, Microsoft PowerPoint, or OneNote.
+3. Select **New**, and then choose a document type such as Microsoft Word, Excel, PowerPoint, or OneNote.

     You can also create a folder from here.